GuardianLabs/guardian-keyper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Guardian Keyper is a mobile app for securely backing up seed phrases and secrets.
-The user can choose several devices (e.g. his friends or family's phones) as her personal "Guardians".
+The user can choose several devices (e.g. his friends or family's smartphones) as her personal "Guardians".
 After that, the user can back up a seed phrase by splitting it into several Shards and sending those to the designated Guardians.
-Every shard by itself is useless: to reassemble the secret, one needs to collect a certain majority of the shards (e.g. 3 out of 5).
+Then, the user can reassemble the secret, by collecting a certain majority of the shards (e.g. 3 out of 5) from her Guardians.

 The general idea of Keyper is: to secure the most precious information we possess - our seed phrases - we should employ the power of our social connections.